Tips for When Hiring In-Demand Tech Talent

 You can also open up topics based on what they indicate on their resume.
 For instance, bring up the training or certifications they listed, and segue way into asking what others they would like to earn, then highlight how your company can further support their professional development.
 Ultimately, making these types of inquiries not only allows you to know more about your coveted candidates, but also makes them know that you are interested in who they are, and how they and the company can best benefit from coming together.

 Involve Others in the Interview Process

-Job interviews for highly technical, in-demand roles are not the time to go it alone.
-For one, the various nuances of a tech role would likely be confusing to a recruiter whose expertise does not fall under the category of technology/digital/data.
-Additionally, some candidates may not feel that their role/skills/talents are not being considered seriously enough with the lack of an in-depth discussion about the job.
+Job interviews for highly technical, in-demand roles are not the time to do it alone.
+For one, the various nuances of a tech role would likely be confusing to a recruiter whose expertise does not fall under the category of technology, digital, and data.
+Additionally, some candidates may feel that their skills and talents are not being considered enough with the lack of an in-depth discussion about the job.

-Technical people tend to trust being who share similar skills than they do recruiters.
-Through a technical supervisor, they get to talk to not only someone who shares similar know-how, but can specifically to them about the day-to-day aspects of the role, but can ask them about their views on a technical problem or two, effectively showing that the company values their opinion.
+Technical people tend to trust those who share similar skills than they do recruiters.
+Through a technical supervisor, they get to talk to not only someone who shares similar know-how, but can specifically discuss with them about the day-to-day aspects of the role.
+They can even ask them their views on a technical problem or two, effectively showing that the company values their opinion.

-Then there’s the company advocate, whole role involves not as much asking questions as it does “advocating” for the company, making mention of the various pros of working in the company and/or with the manager and team.
+Then there’s the company advocate, this role involves not as much asking questions as it does “advocating” for the company, making mention of the various pros of working in the company and with the manager and team.
 The task is to essentially excite the candidates into signing up, and can actually be a role also fulfilled by the company peer.